PictureResearch/HISyn/README.md

 Python 3.6 or later.

 ## Installation and Quick Start

-To deploy HISyn on local machine, after clone this repository, you also need to download the required third party packages.
+First, clone this repository.

+Then, install the required third party packages.
 Please refer to instructions in [third_party_pkgs](./third_party_pkgs) to download and install all the necessary packages.

-After having StanfordNLP package deployed, you need to install the stanfordnlp python library:
+After having StanfordNLP deployed, you need to install the stanfordnlp python library:

       pip install stanfordnlp